Paris Walking Tours

 Arc de Triomphe du Carrousel

-Napoleon's First and Smaller Arch
+Napoleon's Triumphal Arch

 The term "carrousel" meaning "little war" comes from the custom of staging military shows or exercises mainly for the delight of the royals.